veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 > Upgrading Addons is **not** necessary

-### Anka Prometheus Exporter (2.1.2) - Mar 25th, 2021
+### Anka Prometheus Exporter (2.1.3) - Mar 26th, 2021
-- Bug Fix: Gaps in metrics due to improperly placed reset logic
+- Bug Fix: Placement of cleanup caused more gaps in metrics

 ### Anka Build Cloud Controller & Registry 1.14.0 (1.14.0-17620328) - Feb 18th, 2021
 - New Feature: [A button will now show in the Controller UI allowing you to delete an Offline node (instead of having to issue an API call)]({{< relref "docs/Whats New/_index.md#delete-button-will-show-for-offline-nodes" >}})